simon-ritchie/apysc/docs_src/source/graphics_base_flip_interfaces.md

 ## What interfaces are these?

-The `flip_x` method will flip an object in the x-axis direction, and the `flip_y` method will flip in the y-axis direction.
+The `flip_x` property will flip an object in the x-axis direction, and the `flip_y` property will flip in the y-axis direction.

 ## Basic usage